yeinchung/Cygnus/README.md

 # Issues using Cygnus?

 Cygnus is currently in __beta__.
-We expect there to be bumps in the road.
 If you think you have found a bug, please first install the latest version of Cygnus via
 ``` r
 devtools::install_github("yeinchung/Cygnus", ref="master", repos = BiocManager::repositories())
 ```